Luismahou/grunt-hashres/README.md

+## The only change between this fork and the original hashres by LouisMahou is that, here I have fixed the issue hashres had when trying to hash an already hashed file.

 ## grunt-hashres has been updated to Grunt 0.4. if you're still using Grunt 0.3.x go to [old version documentation](https://github.com/Luismahou/grunt-hashres/blob/master/grunt-0.3-README.md)

 # grunt-hashres